Battle of Nicopolis (1798): Battle

 The course of the subsequent battle is also not entirely clear, as the eyewitness and third-hand accounts offer partial views of the event at best.
 According to the reconstruction by the historian James S. Curlin, already at midnight on 22/23 October the Albanians fired their guns, accompanied by loud cries.
 La Salcette and Richemont left their quarters in Preveza and headed to the fortifications to assume command.
-Fifty French soldiers were left in Preveza under Captain Blanc to maintain order, and a further fifty were stationed outside the city under Captain Jean-Marie Tissot as a rearguard and to cover a French retreat.
-The right of the French center was given to the local civil guard, under Panos Tzarlabas.
+50 French troops were left in Preveza under Captain Blanc to maintain order, and a further 50 were stationed outside the city under Captain Jean-Marie Tissot as a rearguard and to cover a French retreat.
+The right of the French center was given to the local civil guard under Panos Tzarlabas.
 The first attack was launched by 500 Albanians under Mukhtar Pasha shortly after.
 Either then or shortly before that, Christakis Kalogeros, Perraivos, and seventy Prevezans deserted the French lines and made for the shore, from where they escaped on boats to the Ionian Islands.